AQUIB7050/riskstream/README.md

 - Kafka, PostgreSQL, and Redis infrastructure through Docker Compose.
 - Basic rule-based risk scoring with unit tests.

-## Why This Project Is Resume-Strong

-This project is intentionally not a simple CRUD app.
-It gives you interview talking points around:

-- Microservice boundaries.
-- Kafka event flow.
-- Rule-based fraud detection.
-- Low-latency risk scoring.
-- SQL and analytics roadmap.
-- Redis use cases for velocity checks.
-- Testing and observability.

 ## High-Level Event Flow

 ```text